yukino0113/warframe-FE/README.md

 This project is GH Pages–ready.
 A workflow is included to build and deploy to the gh-pages branch.

-- The site will be available at: https://<your-github-username>.github.io/warframe-FE/
+- The site will be available at: https://<your-github-username>.github.io/<your-repo-name>/
-- Asset base path: VITE_BASE_PATH=/warframe-FE/ is used so assets load correctly under the repo path.
+- Asset base path: set dynamically from the repository name via `VITE_BASE_PATH=/${{ github.event.repository.name }}/` in the workflows so assets load correctly under the repo subpath.
 - SPA routing: The workflow copies dist/index.html to dist/404.html so client-side routes work on refresh.
 - API calls use a single fixed base: https://yukieevee-warframe.koyeb.app (GET /prime/status, POST /drop/search).